somsubhra88/Obsidian-Vault/Personal/September Trip.md

 2. RNS Restaurant
 3. Lord Shiva Temple

-On the way to Goa, we can stop for a break and lunch at [Planet Dailies](https://goo.gl/maps/YhokY3vCpu8csFFv8) or [The Cornerstone](https://goo.gl/maps/DtF8GZrfz7ELSQAS8), both the restaurants are close by and distance from hotel is
+On the way to Goa, we can stop for a break and lunch at or , both the restaurants are close by and distance from hotel is

 ## Goa
 Date: 2-October to 5-October